flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

   Tasks operate on data distributed to one or more address spaces and use data privileges to maintain memory consistency.
-FleCSI tasks are like a more flexible version of MPI that does not require the user to explicitly update dependencies between different ranks and which does not use static process mappings: i.e., relocatable, distributed-memory data parallelism.
+FleCSI tasks are like a more flexible version of MPI that does not require the user to explicitly copy data between processes and which does not use static process mappings: i.e., relocatable, distributed-memory data parallelism.

 Kernels